acdlite/flummox/docs/api/FluxMixin.md

 Use `key` to ensure stores stay in sync
 ---------------------------------------

 State getters are bound the the component instance, so you can reference props the normal way as `this.props`.
-When a prop change is detected (by doing a shallow comparison of props in `componentDidUpdate()`), the store state is updated.
+When a prop change is detected (by doing a shallow comparison of props in `componentDidUpdate()`), the state from the stores is updated.

-The same cannot be said for state — there's no reliable way to sync store state in response to component state changes without causing an infinite update cycle (at least that I know of).
+The same cannot be said for `this.state` — there's no reliable way to sync store state in response to component state changes without causing an infinite update cycle (at least that I know of).

 To solve this problem and ensure that stores always stay in sync, specify a unique `key` prop on the component, which will signal React to mount a new instance whenever the key changes (which shouldn't be often, if you're worried about performance issues).